DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/install.md

 ### Configure skoala helm repo

-After configuring the skoala warehouse, you can view and obtain the application chart of skoala
+After configuring the skoala registry, you can view and obtain the application chart of skoala

 ```bash
 ~ helm repo add skoala-release https://release.daocloud.io/chartrepo/skoala